Athersley North Primary School

 By the time pupils leave Athersley North Primary School, we aim to ensure they are proficient, independent writers.

-Additionally, we work together to teach explicit reading skills using a VIPERS approach which includes: summarising, retrieval, inference and predicting to allow pupils to understand the text as well as enjoy what they are reading.
+Additionally, we work together to teach explicit reading skills which includes: summarising, retrieval, inference and predicting alongside a focus on vocabulary throughout.
+This allows pupils to understand the text as well as enjoy what they are reading.
 Our school’s curriculum plan ensures pupils are exposed to a wide range of books throughout the year as well as throughout their school journey.

 By the time pupils leave Athersley North Primary School, we hope they have built a love of reading and continue to build this as they continue their education.